ibx34/logger/README.md

 # logger

 log stuff that happens on your discord.
-Make your own invite lazy  ass
+Make your own invite lazy